-Leather is perfect for shared mobility
+Leather is perfect for car sharing

 The automotive industry is facing rigorous changes, as the way we use and perceive cars is rapidly changing.
 Ownership of products is, at large, decreasing as lease and rental programs take its place and answer market needs for a more liberal form of ownership or temporary use.
 Simply put, if you don’t need a car every day, why not rent one?
 Shared mobility brings new challenges for car interiors.
 Leather may provide an easily available answer.